 9. Penalties and deductions for forms:

 Northern Long Fist: Competitors can begin their form in any quadrant of the competition ring.
-The form must end in the same quadrant as the starting point*.
-Forms that end by facing opposite of the starting point will result in a .5 point deduction from the final score.
-Forms that do not end in the same quadrant as the starting point will result in a .2 point deduction* from the final score.
+The form must end in the same quadrant as the starting point.
+Forms that end by facing opposite of the starting point will receive a .5 point deduction from the final score.
+Forms that do not end in the same quadrant as the starting point will result in a .2 point deduction from the final score.
 Interruptions caused by uncontrollable circumstances will not be penalized.

 Re-performing due to forgetfulness will result in a .5 point deduction from the final score.
-The only exception is for Novice and Kids & Juniors Beginners category.
-Forgetting a form twice results in disqualification (Novice & Beginners get penalized 1 full point).
+This does not apply to Kids or to Beginner Juniors.
+Forgetting a form twice results in disqualification (Beginners get penalized 1 full point).

 Deductions are made only by the Chief Judge and are deducted from the Final Score.
-Side Judges must keep track of the infractions when scoring but the Penalty Deductions are implemented ONLY by the Chief Judge.
+Corner Judges must keep track of the infractions when scoring but the Penalty Deductions are implemented ONLY by the Chief Judge.

 |